tabarra/txAdmin/docs/dev_notes.md

     - [?] add drilldown interval buttons
 - Dashboard stuff:
     - [?] add testing for getServerStatsData
-    - [?] fix getMinTickIntervalMarker behavior when 0.2
     - [?] warning for top servers
     - full perf chart:
         - [x] increase the size of the cursor Y value indicator? maybe move to where the mouse is instead of x=0
         - [x] increase `h-[26rem]` back to 28 after removing the new chart warning
         - [!] swr disable revalidateOnFocus and use interval
             - or some kind of push from the dashboard room event
-        - [ ] buttons to show memory usage, maybe hide player count
+        - [?] buttons to show memory usage, maybe hide player count
-        - [ ] calculate initial zoom of 30h
+        - [?] calculate initial zoom of 30h
             - Initial zoom code: https://observablehq.com/@d3/zoomable-area-chart?intent=fork
-        - [ ] use semi-transparent arrows on the sides to indicate there is more to pan to
+        - [?] use semi-transparent arrows on the sides to indicate there is more to pan to when hovering
         - [?] show server close reason
         - [?] don't clear svg on render, use d3 joins
     - StatsManager.svRuntime:
         - [?] write log optimizer and remove the webroute 30h filter
     - thread perf chart:
         - [?] add the good/bad markers?
+        - [?] fix getMinTickIntervalMarker behavior when 0.2
+            - maybe just check if it's the hardcoded or color everything blue
         - [?] color should change correctly at the min interval marker point
         - [?] change the bg color to the color of the average ticket with heavy transparency?